CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 # Example

 If you saved an important file like a (report, system file), and you want to make sure that nobody modify or tampers with it.
 This tool helps you to do that.

+# Why it's useful

+In Cybersecurity, it's important to know that file was changed or not especially by hackers, malware, or during unauthorized access.
+This script helps you detect file tampering.

+# Features

+ Generates SHA-256 hash of a given file
+ Saves the original hash in a file (`hashes.txt`)
+ Compares the current file hash with the saved one
+ Alerts you if the file is unchanged or has been modified